 I had volunteered to be a camp host, which in my mind meant I would be surrounded by campers.
 Instead I had a site with full hookups, adjacent to the Visitor Center parking lot.
 A big gopher snake lived next to the sewer hookup and scared the heck out of me when I first caught sight of him.

 There is no cell service at the park.
 You need to drive 9 miles to Cannonville to make calls.
 Of course there was no internet service either, but there is DSL at the Visitor Center which I was welcome to use.
 There’s a small motel with cabins tucked away in the park and I discovered eventually that I could use their WiFi password and get an internet connection in their parking lot.

-I thought when the current camp host left I would move up to the campground.
+I thought when the current camp host left this rv job I would move up to the campground.
 But I discovered during that first week that a couple would arrive at the end of July to fill that position.
-I wasn’t sure how I felt about that as my site was pretty isolated, especially after 9:00pm when the rangers locked the Visitor Center for the night and left.
+I wasn’t sure how I felt about that as my site was pretty isolated, especially after 9:00 pm when the rangers locked the Visitor Center for the night and left.
 I kept the curtains closed – partly to block the sun, but also because everyone driving through the parking area looked into my rig.
 There was a post, covered with a plastic bag, at the front of my space.
 After a week or so, the bag was removed.
 The sign said: “Camp Host.”

 Once the sign was visible, every other night or so, some late arrival knocked on my door around 10.
 “I have a reservation and don’t know where to go."
 I would be sitting in bed, reading, ready to turn out the light, but would throw on a robe and talk through the window, telling them where to go.